Curated Experiences

 Karakul Lake

-Karakul Lake sits at 3,914 meters in the eastern Pamir, one of the world's highest large lakes and believed to have been formed by…
+Karakul sits at 3,914 meters in the eastern Pamir, one of the world's highest large lakes, formed by a massive meteorite impact ro…

 Tajikistan